Princess Charming (German TV series): Season 4

 The Princess Charming of the fourth season, 30-year-old copywriter Lea Hoppenworth from Berlin, was introduced on June 11, 2024.
-This season was shot on Ko Samui again and began airing on July 3 of the same year.
+The season began airing on July 3 of the same year.
 Maike, one of the featured contestants, had previously been in a relationship with Hoppenworth.
+The main shooting location remained Ko Samui while the finale was filmed in Phuket instead of Bangkok.

 In the finale, Hoppenworth decided to eliminate both remaining contestants.
 She was therefore the first Princess Charming to not pick a winner.